applebiter/jackdaw/GETTING_STARTED.md

 - **Control your music library by voice** - "Play artist Pink Floyd", "Next track", "Volume up"
 - **Stream to Icecast2 servers** - Broadcast your audio to the internet
-- **Record retroactively** - Save audio that already happened using timemachine
+- **Record retroactively** - Save audio that already happened using buffer
 - **Chat with an AI** - Ask questions and get spoken responses using local LLM (Ollama)
 - **Collaborate over networks** - Use JackTrip for real-time audio with friends